Raghavvram/Unveiling-Climate-Change-Dynamics-through-Earth-Surface-Temperature-Analysis-/5. Project Executable Files/Readme.md

 This command runs the `flask-web-app` image and maps port 9595 of your host machine to port 5000 inside the container, allowing you to access the application in your browser at `http://localhost:9595`.

+Or find the Docker Container on Docker Hub at [Docker Hub](https://hub.docker.com/r/raghavvram/temp-predict-web-app)

 ## Usage

 1.  **Access the Application**: Open your web browser and navigate to `http://127.0.0.1:9595`.